idblr/geo_US_lung_cancer_and_smoking/README.md

 </tbody>
 <table>

-The repository also includes the code to create the project hex sticker.
+The repository also includes the code to create the project hexagon sticker.

 ### Getting Started